-Halton Stairlifts is the company ‘who cares how you get upstairs’ and also cares about helping the elderly at Christmas.
+Halton Stairlifts is the company ‘who cares how you get upstairs’.
+And we also care about helping the elderly at Christmas.
 Christmas can be overwhelming and exhausting at the best of times for most of us.
+So we’ve put together some tips to help someone feel a little less lonely this Christmas.

 From Christmas shopping, cooking, visiting family and friends, it can feel like a constant stream of demands and stress in the build-up to Christmas day.
 For people with reduced mobility or frailty, it can be even harder.
-From negotiating busy high streets, finding accessible car park spaces, or experiencing loneliness because it’s just too difficult and risky to leave your home, December can be a challenging month for stairlift users in our community.
+Especially when you factor in negotiating busy high streets and finding accessible car park spaces.
+And some people experience loneliness because it’s just too difficult and risky to leave your home.
+December can be a challenging month for stairlift users in our community.

-- Stock up.
 Put together a small festive hamper of the essentials that someone might need throughout Winter.
 If the weather turns snowy and icy, it can be isolating for a lot of frail individuals as a slip and fall could result in injury or hospitalisation.
 Gather bread, milk, and some mince pies, so that they don’t have to worry about running the risk of hurting themselves if supplies start to run low.

-- Pay someone a visit.
 If you have a neighbour, friend, or relative who spends a lot of time at home alone, Christmas can be especially tough.
 Pop round for a chat, and get the conversation flowing, find out more about them, play card or board games, look through old photographs, or watch a favourite classic movie together.

 There are lots of charities that are helping the elderly at Christmas.
 Age UK is committed to helping older people, particularly around Christmas time, and will benefit from donations to ensure they can continue their work in supporting independence and combatting loneliness.
 Or, if your new year resolution is to get fit, why not get sponsored for your efforts and use your 5k, 10k or marathon goal to help fundraise for charity.